9th8/up-to-date-real-world-haskell/14-using-parsec.md

 A handy tip about angle brackets

-Before we continue, here\'s a useful aid for remembering what all the angle brackets are for in the combinators from `Control.Applicative`: if there\'s an angle bracket pointing to some side, the result from that side should be used.
+Before we continue, here's a useful aid for remembering what all the angle brackets are for in the combinators from `Control.Applicative`: if there's an angle bracket pointing to some side, the result from that side should be used.

 For example, `(*>)` returns the result on its right; `(<*>)` returns